nhdadmin/AlienMC-FTBSubreddit-Public-Server/Server Rules.md

   <li> Automated mining (inc. mfr laser, turtles etc) ONLY allowed in the Deep Dark (<b>ONLY</b>-2 ender quarries per town)</li>

   <li> Each person is only allowed <b>9</b> loaded chunks at one time and only while online~ use Dimensional anchors </li>

+  <li> Don't type like a dummy.
+You have a keyboard, not a controller. </li>

   <li> Have common sense (covers that not specifically stated)</li>